MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/general-guidelines-for-inf-files.md

 ## Best Practices for Naming and Versioning Your INF File

--   INF names should be named in a way that reduces the chance of conflicts with INF's from other vendors.
-For example, the INF name could invlude in it, either as a prefix or a suffix, an abbreviation of your company name
+- INF names should be named in a way that reduces the chance of conflicts with INFs from other vendors.
+For example, the INF name could include in it, either as a prefix or a suffix, an abbreviation of your company name.

--   If you have two different variants of essentially the same driver package, that differ in things such as branding strings, settings, etc; those two driver packages should have unique names
+- If you have two different variants of essentially the same driver package, that differ in aspects such as branding strings, settings, etc., those two driver packages should have unique names.

--   Every time you update an INF or any file the INF references, you should update the date and version in the INF
+- Every time you update an INF or any file the INF references, you should update the date and version in the INF.